 This trend of differences in staffing based on community size continues when looking at the number of adult services staff.
-Among tiny libraries with adult services staff, the range of staffing for adult services was from 0.5 to 1.5 Full Time Equivalent staff (or FTE).
+Among tiny libraries with adult services staff, the range of staffing for adult services was from 0.5 to 1.5 Full Time Equivalent staff (or FTE's).
 Among small libraries with adult services staff, the range was 1-5 FTE.
 Among medium libraries with adult services staff, the range was 0.5-30.
 Among the large libraries reported adult services staff, the range was 0.5-40.
 Again, at medium and large libraries this includes both branch and system-level respondents.

-Respondents were also asked if they had additional thoughts or information about how Adult Services is staffed at their libraries, and 20 chose to leave such feedback.
-Much of the feedback from small libraries centered on the difficulty and resources required to meet adults where they are such as transportation and the staff time.
-Feedback also foregrounds the importance of partnerships for filling in staffing gaps.
+Respondents were also asked if they had additional thoughts or information about how adult services is staffed at their libraries, and 20 chose to leave such feedback.
+Much of the feedback from small libraries centered on issues of transportation, and the staff time and other resources required to meet adults where they are.
+Feedback also foregrounded the importance of partnerships for filling in staffing gaps.
 In some libraries, there was more commentary related to the diverse nature of adulthood, and staffing for the range of interests in this large population.